ahansen03/tennis_seed_performance/README.md

 ### Findings

-I highly recommend exploring the [interactive Power BI dashboard](https://app.powerbi.com/view?r=eyJrIjoiOTllMzVlODEtZTViOC00OGY5LTkwMmEtOTZkOTg5MmQ4ZjhhIiwidCI6IjhiMWY3NWQyLWIzZTktNGIzZC1hOWYyLTBiNWZhYzQ1OGE4ZCIsImMiOjN9) that I created and will be referring to for much of this section.
+I highly recommend exploring the [interactive Power BI dashboard](https://app.powerbi.com/reportEmbed?reportId=ebd90410-c30f-43b7-8f37-77e73fdd126f&autoAuth=true&ctid=8b1f75d2-b3e9-4b3d-a9f2-0b5fac458a8d) that I created and will be referring to for much of this section.
 The blue and orange colors represent the ATP and WTA tours respectively (note that the colors for the surface visuals represent the surface values).
-Furthermore, for any significance tests, assume \alpha   = 0.05.
+Furthermore, for all of the significance tests, I use the standard α = 0.05.

 Our data can be summarized as follows: